Help Me Choose:

 It is important to choose moisturizing products with simple, natural ingredients that will hydrate and soothe skin.

-All skin needs exfoliation, but sensitive skin types can be damaged by ingredients in some scrubs.
+All skin needs exfoliation, but sensitive skin types can be damaged by ingredients in many scrubs.

 Choosing a simple natural exfoliator like Adzuki Micrograin Scrub will gently exfoliate without irritating sensitive skin.